Shopify/storefront-api-learning-kit/Test.md

 # Storefront API Learning Kit
 [About this repo](#about-this-repo) | [How to use this repo](#how-to-use-this-repo) | [Contribute to this repo](https://github.com/Shopify/storefront-api-learning-kit/blob/main/contributing.md) | [Getting started](#getting-started) | [Example queries](#example-queries)
 ## About this repo
 This repo provides example queries demonstrating how to use Shopify's GraphQL [Storefront API](https://shopify.dev/docs/storefront-api/getting-started).
 Downloading the package from the releases section, gives you access to a complete set of sample queries for use in the [Insomnia](https://insomnia.rest/) http client.
-The Insomnia desktop app comes with rich GraphQL features, including automatic schema fetching and autocomplete, which are extremely valuable in learning a new API.
-## How to use this repo
+The Insomnia desktop app comes with rich GraphQL features, including automatic schema fetching and autocomplete, which are extremely valuable in learning a new API.## How to use this repo
 To import the Insomnia package, first [download the latest collection](https://github.com/Shopify/storefront-api-learning-kit/blob/main/builds/storefront-api-learning-kit-insomnia.json) (you'll need to save the raw JSON file).

 From the Insomnia Dashboard screen, click `Create`, followed by clicking `File`.
 Select the file you downloaded.

 If you don't want to download the Insomnia package, the query examples are listed out below.
 ## Getting started

-<details><summary>Introduction</summary>
+<details><summary><strong>Introduction</strong></summary>
 <p>

 This learning kit provides a set of common GraphQL queries and mutations used with the Shopify Storefront API.